Hongkong Post e-Cert

 3. HOW CAN SUBSCRIBERS RENEW THEIR E-CERT?

-4. WHAT IS THE VALIDITY PERIOD OF THE RENEWED E-CERT ON SMART ID CARD?
+4. WHAT IS THE VALIDITY PERIOD OF THE RENEWED E-CERT (PERSONAL)?
 WHAT IS THE RENEWAL FEE?

 5. CAN I PAY HK$150 FOR 3-YR SUBSCRIPTION FEES IN ONE GO?